ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 #### Report ID ranges {#report-id-ranges}

-Replay checking is implemented using "report ID ranges".
+Replay protection is implemented using "report ID ranges".
 A report ID range is an interval of report IDs (using lexicographic ordering), along with an associated timestamp.

 A set of reports for a task determines a set of report ID ranges.
 The report ID ranges associated with a given set of reports are determined by the following